codepath17/riseandshine/README.md

 - [ ] Set alarm page
    - [ ] Users should be able to set alarms on this page
+   - [ ] Users can select time for the alarm
+   - [ ] Users can select ringer tone
+   - [ ] Users can select label
-   - [ ] Users can select time for the alarm, ringer tone, label, toggle snooze on and off
+   - [ ] Users can toggle snooze on and off
    - [ ] Users can select frequency of the alarm
-   - [ ]

 - [ ] Alarms List page
    - [ ] Users should be able to see the list of alarms
    - [ ] Users should be able to navigate to the create alarm page

-- [ ]Alarms  screen
+- [ ] Alarms  screen
    - [ ] Users should be able to see the alarms screen on their home screen when the alarm goes off
+   - [ ] Users should be able to see the time
-   - [ ] Users should be able to see the time and progress bar
+   - [ ] Users should be able to see the progress bar
    - [ ] Progress bar should update as the user takes steps
    - [ ] Alarm should stop once the preset steps have been taken
    - [ ] User can snooze the alarm thrice
-- [ ]Alarms  navigation menu
-   - [ ]

 The following **optional** features are implemented: